guidok91/spark-structured-streaming-kafka/README.md

 # Spark Structured Streaming Demo
 [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) demo app (PySpark).

-Consumes events in real-time from a Kafka topic in Avro, transforms and persists to a [Delta](https://delta.io/) table.
+Consumes movie rating events in real-time from a Kafka topic in Avro, transforms and writes to a [Delta](https://delta.io/) table.

+The pipeline handles updates and duplicate events by upserting to the destination table based on the event primary key (user_id and movie_id).

 ## Data Architecture
 ![data architecture](https://user-images.githubusercontent.com/38698125/209481709-08c7a921-553a-4cd5-9327-055bcb23b1d5.png)